KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 	* JTAG;
 	* Serial console.

+Now I will go through the listed possibilities and try to determine what things I could do further to retrieve the firmware of the device:
+1. As far as I have checked, there is no posibility to download the firmware for `Besder 6024PB-XMA501` IP camera over the internet.
+One interesting thing that I have noticed was that I could not find the exact model of my camera.
+There are some other `Besder 6024PB` cameras, but none ending with `XMA501`.
+2. The `NETSurveillance WEB` interface for controlling the camera has option to update the camera's firmware, which downloads the update, if it is available, and then automatically applies it.
+Also it is possible to apply the update manually with a file from a local drive, although I was not able to find an option to save the firmware file to my local drive, so there's that.
+3. Talking about hard _"hacking"_ methods, I do not have the tools for that at the moment, so it is not a possibility as of now.
+4. As mentioned in previous section, I was able to find some vulnerabilities that _might_ affect this Besder camera, although I would need to test them against the device to prove if those vulnerabilities could be used for obtaining the firmware.
+5. Last part is the part that includes open ports.
+There are ***no*** open ports that could be used for gaining shell access, namely ports `23`, `9527` and, by some reports that I have found, `9530`.
+So, no luck there.

+Although it might also be possible to retrieve the firmware from the ***update server*** that the camera is communicating with as the `JSON` formatted update request is sent in plain text.
+For that I will set up a ***VPN*** and come back for further testing.

 # Conclusion
 During this analysis I have found open ports, running services, OS version and other technical information about the camera.
 After that I tested camera control capabilities within a control panel in a web browser.
 Later communication with cloud servers and services was analyzed.
 Lastly, the security and encryption/obfuscation of sent data was checked.